 Supported Windows Server versions(GUI and core installs):

-miniOrange Two-Factor Authentication(2FA/MFA) Credential Provider for Remote Desktop Protocol also requires .NET Framework 4.5 or later.
+miniOrange Two-Factor/Multi Factor Authentication(2FA/MFA) Credential Provider for Remote Desktop (RDP) Protocol and Windows logon also requires .NET Framework 4.5 or later.
 If the correct .NET version is not present on your system then miniOrange Credential Provider setup prompts you to install the .NET Framework.

-miniOrange offers free help through a consultation call with our System Engineers to Install or Setup Multi-Factor Authentication (MFA) for Remote Desktop Protocol (RDP) solution in your environment with 30 days trial.
+miniOrange offers free help through a consultation call with our System Engineers to Install or Setup Two-Factor/Multi-Factor Authentication (MFA) for Remote Desktop Protocol (RDP) solution in your environment with 30 days trial.

 For this, you need to just send us an email at firstname.lastname@example.org to book a slot and we'll help you setting it up in no time.